List of Bluetooth profiles: Service Discovery Application Profile (SDAP)

 SDAP describes how an application should use SDP to discover services on a remote device.
 SDAP requires that any application be able to find out what services are available on any Bluetooth enabled device it connects to.

 SIM Access Profile (SAP, SIM, rSAP)

-This profile allows devices such as car phones with built-in GSM transceivers to connect to a SIM card in a Bluetooth enabled phone, thus the car phone itself doesn't require a separate SIM card and the car external antenna can be used.
+This profile allows devices such as car phones with built-in GSM transceivers to connect to a SIM card in a Bluetooth enabled phone, thus the car phone itself does not require a separate SIM card and the car external antenna can be used.
 This profile is sometimes referred to as rSAP (remote-SIM-Access-Profile), though that name does not appear in the profile specification published by the Bluetooth SIG.
 Information on phones that support SAP can be found below:

 Currently the following cars by design can work with SIM-Access-Profile:

 Many manufacturers of GSM based mobile phones offer support for SAP/rSAP.
 It is supported by the Android, Maemo, and MeeGo phone OSs.
 Neither Apple's iOS nor Microsoft's Windows Phone support rSAP; both use PBAP for Bluetooth cellphone-automobile integration.